Skip to main content

 Program updates

-FY 2023 Innovation Partnerships grant focus areas and example topics
+FY 2025 Innovation Partnerships Grant Program focus areas and example topics

-Each member university is limited to one award per fiscal year.
+Each member university is limited to two awards per fiscal year.
 Up to $4,000 may be requested to support an in-person or virtual event that involves participants from more than one ORAU member institution, including students.
-Innovation Partnership applications should focus on focused workshops/conferences that highlight your university’s strategic STEM research and education growth areas, and where collaborations with other member universities would add value.
-We are specifically interested in events that can bring more thought leadership in building a national strategy for STEM education and workforce development.
+Innovation Partnerships Grant applications should focus on focused workshops/conferences that highlight your university’s strategic STEM research and education growth areas, and where collaborations with other member universities would add value.
+We are specifically interested in events that can bring more thought leadership in building a national strategy for STEM education and workforce capacity building.
 Member universities are encouraged to collaborate around this topic in anticipation of federal funding initiatives.

 Funding and restrictions